English Language in the media

 BA QP11 English Language with Media Communication (Including Year Abroad),

 This module explores the ways in which language is used for different purposes within and across a range of mass and social media.
-In the module we examine how language is used in such contexts as electronically-mediated communication (EMC), political speeches, interviews and the mass media more broadly to explore questions such as how do people make use of social media to construct identities for themselves; how are media used to disseminate political messages and how public figures are held to account through the media; and how are language attitudes and ideologies related to notions of correctness/standardness and nationalism?
+In the module we examine how language is used in such contexts as social media posts, political speeches, interviews and the mass media more broadly to explore questions such as how do people make use of social media to construct identities for themselves; how are media used to disseminate political messages; how are public figures held to account through the media; how is political rhetoric constructed to generate audience approval; how is the media related to language change; and how are language attitudes and ideologies related to notions of correctness/standardness in the media?
 Throughout the module we will focus on language at the micro and macro level and we will discuss topics such as language and power, language and identity, and language and ideology.
-The module will present different linguistic tools and techniques for approaching and analysing language use in different media.
+The module will present different analytic tools and techniques for investigating language use in different media.

-This module aims to introduce you to tools and techniques for understanding how language is used in and across a range of different media to achieve different sociocultural aims and objectives.
-The module will raise your awareness to different ways in which individuals make use of language in media as well as how language use and change is shaped and influenced in and through media.
+This module aims to introduce you to the analytic strategies for understanding how language is used in and across a range of different media to achieve different sociocultural aims and objectives.
+The module will raise your awareness of different ways in which individuals use language in media contexts, as well as how language use and change is shaped and influenced in and through media.
 The module aims to provide you with opportunities to identify, document, and analyse common types of language use, change, variation and standardisation occurring in different media.

 a) critically discuss how language is used across a range of media

 b) evaluate different media texts using a range of linguistic tools and techniques